grafana/metrictank/README.md

 * Inspired by the [Facebook gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
 Most notably, the heavily compressed chunks dramatically lower cpu, memory and storage requirements.
 * Writeback RAM cache, serving most data out of memory.
 * Graphite is a first class citizen.
-As of graphite-1.0.1, metrictank can be used as a graphite CLUSTER_SERVER.
+As of graphite-1.0.1, Grafana Metrictank can be used as a graphite CLUSTER_SERVER.
-* Can also act as a Graphite server itself, though the functions processing library is only partially implemented, metrictank proxies requests to Graphite if it can't handle the required processing (for those requests it will degrade to just being the backend storage)
+* Can also act as a Graphite server itself, though the functions processing library is only partially implemented, Grafana Metrictank proxies requests to Graphite if it can't handle the required processing (for those requests it will degrade to just being the backend storage)
 * Accurate, flexible rollups by storing min/max/sum/count (which also gives us average).
 So we can do consolidation (combined runtime+archived) accurately and correctly, [unlike most other graphite backends like whisper](https://grafana.com/blog/2016/03/03/25-graphite-grafana-and-statsd-gotchas/#runtime.consolidation)